MordexDownSig/FYP_Workbook_Repository/README.md

 - Calculations and analyses
 - Documentation and reflections

 All third-party sources are properly attributed in accordance with academic integrity guidelines.
-Unauthorized use or distribution without explicit permission is prohibited.
+Unauthorised use or distribution without explicit permission is prohibited.

 © Mikailo Nedovic, [2025].
 All rights reserved.